 Carnevale, Italian carnival, tops the list of February festivals all over Italy.
 In Catania, Sicily, the big festival is for Saint Agatha's Feast Day, the second largest religious procession in the world.
-Most other February festivals are in the first part of the month, prior to the start of Lent.
+Most other February festivals are in the first part of the month, before the start of Lent.

 Carnevale — Carnival in Italy